Mesothelioma Surgery

 Pleural Mesothelioma Surgery Debate

 Is the radical EPP more effective?
 Some doctors argue that it can remove more of a patient’s cancer.
-Or is the lung-sparing P/D more effective?
+Is the lung-sparing P/D more effective?
 Doctors who favor P/D say that patients live longer if they keep both lungs.
-Let’s look at the arguments and what some doctors are saying.

 Extrapleural Pneumonectomy

 This surgery has extended the lives of countless patients.
-The late Dr. David Sugarbaker designed the modern EPP and extended patient’s lives by years with the addition of chemotherapy.
+The late Dr. David Sugarbaker designed the modern EPP and extended patients' lives by years with the addition of chemotherapy.

 The theory behind the EPP is to remove as much of the mesothelioma as possible.
 But some doctors don’t agree that this is possible.
 They argue that the chest is too complex to get a full resection of tumors.

-There are only thin linings between the chest wall and lungs, not easy areas to operate in.
+There are only thin linings between the chest wall and lungs, which are not easy areas to operate in.
 P/D supporters think it’s better to remove what you can see and use chemo or radiation to treat what’s left.

-Pleurectomy with Decortication
+Pleurectomy With Decortication

 Dr. Robert Cameron is a staunch supporter of P/D. Like the EPP, P/D became effective once doctors learned the right combinations of other drugs to use with the surgery.
 Dr. Cameron even uses novel medications to treat his surgical patients.